PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 If :ref:`setting-pdns-distributes-queries` is set, an additional thread is started, assigned the id 0, and is the only one listening on client sockets and accepting queries, distributing them to the other worker threads afterwards.

+Starting with version 4.2.0, the thread handling the control channel, the webserver and other internal stuff has been assigned id 0 and more than one distributor thread can be started using the :ref:`setting-distributor-threads` setting, so the distributor threads if any are assigned id 1 and counting, and the other threads follow behind.

 This parameter is only available on OS that provides the `pthread_setaffinity_np()` function.

 .. _setting-daemon: